-In this article we've been testing a whole host of leading VPN services for use in Canada and reduced it down to the Top 5 options.
+In this article we've been testing a whole host of leading VPN services for use in Canada and reduced it down to the top 7 options.
 We'll be explaining their benefits (and negatives!) and looking at some specific usage scenarios to help you choose.

-Many Canadian's also need a VPN to access streaming services and other content from neighbouring USA which is usually blocked in Canada.
+Many Canadian's also need a VPN service to access streaming sites and other content from neighbouring USA which is usually blocked in Canada.

 How to choose a VPN for Canada

-Almost every major VPN has servers in Canada and offers a strong service to users there.
-But some are definitely better than others, which is why it is vital to do some research before you invest.
+Almost every major VPN provider has VPN servers in Canada and offers a strong service to users there.
+But some are definitely better than others.
+This is why it is vital to do some research before you choose a Canadian VPN.

 Generally speaking, there are a number of features that most Canadians should be looking for from their VPN.
 These are:

-- Servers in Canada and the USA – While a large server network is always an advantage, if you are looking for the best Canada VPN, it is usually the number of servers available in Canada and the USA which matters most.
+- VPN Servers in Canada and the USA – While a large network of VPN servers is always an advantage, if you are looking for the best Canada VPN, it is usually the Canadian server options as well as how many are available in the USA that matters most.

 - Multiple apps and connections – Many Canadians use several devices to go online.
-If you want to keep all of these safe, you need to choose a VPN which has apps for all the major devices and allows several concurrent connections with each account too.
+If you want to keep all of these VPN device options safe, you need to choose a VPN which has apps for all the major devices and allows several concurrent connections with each account too.

 Top VPN for Canada

-Below you'll find our 5 top most recommended VPN services for use in Canada.
+Below you'll find our seven top most recommended VPN services for use in Canada.

 Below you can read more in detail about each provider.

-Their server network is a substantial one with more than 2,000 servers available in 94 different countries.
+Their VPN server network is a substantial one with more than 3,000 servers available in 94 different countries.
 Crucially this includes hundreds of servers in locations across both Canada and the USA meaning Express VPN can offer the server coverage you need.

-ExpressVPN have a great range of apps for almost any device.
-They do only allow 3 concurrent connections with each account, but in our experience, that is enough for most people.
+ExpressVPN have a great range of desktop and mobile apps for almost any device.
+They do only allow 5 concurrent connections with each account, but in our experience, that is enough for most people.

 Subscription costs are not the cheapest you will find but they still offer fantastic value for the service you get.
 And with a 30-day money-back guarantee you have plenty of time to try before you buy.